Connecticut Pride

-The Connecticut Pride (from 1993 to 1994 the Hartford Hellcats) were an American professional basketball team based in Hartford, Connecticut that was a member of the Continental Basketball Association.
+The Connecticut Pride (from 1993 to 1994 the Hartford Hellcats) were an American professional basketball team based in Hartford, Connecticut, that was a member of the Continental Basketball Association (CBA).
 They played in Hartford from 1993 to 2000, primarily at the Connecticut State Arsenal and Armory, and also at the Hartford Civic Center and the University of Hartford Sports Center.
 Its final season, from 2000 to 2001, was played at the New Haven Coliseum.

 The team was previously known as the Albany Patroons, Capital Region Pontiacs, and Hartford Hellcats.
 With the collapse of the CBA during the 2000/01 season, the team joined the International Basketball League.